AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-change-search-engine-in-admin-fields-locked.md

 ## Issue

-You try to change the search engine in the Commerce Admin but the fields are locked.
+You try to change the search engine in the Commerce Admin, but the fields are locked.

 ## Cause